Skip to main content

 OAuth 2.0 discovery

-MCP clients that support OAuth discovery can find the token endpoint automatically:
+MCP clients that support OAuth discovery can find the authorization and token endpoints automatically:

 EndpointURL